Scott-Huang/Music-Game/README.md

  - NumPy
  - Unittest
  - Librosa
+ - FFmpeg

 Also, users are expected to put music files into the music folder.

 ### Design Structure
-The game program will run in game.py and the graphics will be rendered in render.py.
-The game model and other funcalities are all in the model folder.
+The game program will be started by index.py, and then call the main game function in game.py while the graphics will be rendered in render.py.
+The game models and other funcalities are all in the model folder.

 ### Credit